 Code Name EC

 WM1101TU English for academic purposes-3 3

 WM1135TU English for academic purposes-4 3

-WM1136TU Written English for technologists-1 3

-WM1102TU Written English fortechnologists-2 3
+WM1139TU Thesis Writing in English for the MSc 4

 WM1137TU Spoken English for technologists-1 2

 WM1112TU Spoken English for technologists-2 2

 WM1115TU Elementary 1 Dutch for foreigners 3

 WM1116TU Elementary 2 Dutch for foreigners 3

-WM11117TU Dutch intermediate 1 3
+WM1117TU Dutch intermediate 1 3

-The free elective space may also be used for an extra project
+The free elective space may also be used for the Joint Interdisciplinary Project (JIP)

-Code Name EC

-CS4399 Extra Project (max.
-15EC) 15

-EWI4020 Joint Interdisciplinary Project (JIP) 15
+Code Name EC TUD4040 Joint Interdisciplinary Project (JIP) 15

-- f. the number of credits spent on homologation in said IEP is no higher than 15 credits, - g. at least 40 credits of the courses in the IEP (notwithstanding the thesis project) should be Computer Science courses.
-A list of these courses is published annually in the digital study guide. - h.
-Entrepreneurship and Innovation Education list i.
-Quantum Computing list
+- g. the number of credits spent on homologation in said IEP is no higher than 15 credits, - h. at least 40 credits of the courses in the IEP (notwithstanding the thesis project) should be Computer Science courses.
+A list of these courses is published annually in the digital study guide.